gitter-badger/nightwatch_integration_tests/README.md

 In order to run the tests locally, you have to have [Selenium](http://www.seleniumhq.org/) server running on your machine.

-To run the tests via [BrowserStack](http://www.browserstack.com/start) you need to specify your API keys via the command line (not yet implemented, but shouldn't be stored in the config).
+To install and run Selenium, install via NPM:

+    npm install selenium-standalone -g

+Then run:

+    start-selenium

-Run all tests locally (on firefox):
+Run all tests via BrowserStack (on firefox):

     nightwatch